Pachinko: Crime

 Gambling is illegal in Japan, but pachinko is regarded as an exception and treated as an amusement activity.
 Although awarding direct money prizes for it is illegal, parlors may reward players with tokens which can then be sold for cash at nearby exchange centers.
-With growing public and political pressure in recent years, since passage of Japan's blanket in the 1990s, police are more active in regulating parlors.
+With growing public and political pressure in recent years, since passage of Japan's blanket anti-gambling law in the 1990s, police are more active in regulating parlors.

 Retired police officers often work in the pachinko industry; critics have pointed out that while this has had a deterrent effect against organized crime, it also means these operators are in a strong position to influence police officers in their favor.

 Police tolerate the level of gambling in pachinko parlors.
 For example, in May 2005, a parlor in Kanagawa Prefecture reported to the local police that someone had counterfeited their tokens and made off with the equivalent of US$60,000 in cash by trading them in at their nearby exchange center.
 Even with such information proving that this parlor was illegally operating an exchange center, which by law must be independent of the parlor, the police did not shut them down, but tracked down the thief.